Daily Almanac for

 usage: lowest support of a structure; "it was built on a base of solid rock"; "he stood at the foot of the tower"

-usage: place that runner must touch before scoring; "he scrambled to get back to the bag"
+usage: a place that the runner must touch before scoring; "he scrambled to get back to the bag"

 usage: the bottom or lowest part; "the base of the mountain"